wp-plugins/wp-e-commerce-catalog-visibility-and-email-inquiry/readme.txt

 = Manual installation =

-The manual installation method involves downloading our plugin and uploading it to your web server via your favourite FTP application.
+The manual installation method involves downloading our plugin and uploading it to your web server via your favorite FTP application.

 1. Download the plugin file to your computer and unzip it
 2. Using an FTP program, or your hosting control panel, upload the unzipped plugin folder to your WordPress installations wp-content/plugins/ directory.